ABOUT

 She is the author of three award-winning books, including Women Who Dig: Farming, Feminism, and the Fight to the Feed the World (University of Regina Press, 2018), Lookout: Love, Solitude, and Searching for Wildfire in the Boreal Forest (Random House Canada, 2021), and Black Bear: A Story of Siblinghood and Survival (Knopf Canada/Pegasus Books, 2026).
 Women Who Dig was a finalist in the ‘Best First Book’ category at the 2019 High Plains Literary Awards, while Lookout won a 2021 Outdoor Book Prize, and the Alberta Memoir Award in 2022.
 Black Bear is a national bestseller, making a mark on The Globe and Mail and The Toronto Star’s Bestseller Lists.

-Moyles’s award-winning articles and essays have been published extensively in North America, including The Globe and Mail, Alberta Views, The Narwhal, and Canadian Geographic.
+Moyles’s award-winning articles and essays have been published in The Globe and Mail, Alberta Views, The Narwhal, and Canadian Geographic.
 She is currently working as the Northern Correspondent for The Walrus, reporting on stories at the 60th parallel.

 In 2022, she was recognized by the Lieutenant Governor of Alberta Arts Awards as an Emerging Artist in Alberta, one of the most prestigious literary honours in the province.

-In 2023, Moyles relocated to Whitehorse, Yukon Territory, where she resides today.
+In 2023, Moyles relocated to Whitehorse, Yukon Territory, where she resides today with her partner and their three rowdy dogs in an off-grid yurt.
 In June 2024, Moyles received the Yukon Advanced Artist Award in recognition of her work.

-Moyles has been working closely with Edmonton-based filmmaker, Anna Kuelken, to produce the Women Who Dig documentary film, adapted from the Canadian chapter in her book.
+Recently, Moyles has been collaborating with filmmakers to translate some of her stories onto the screen.
+She and Edmonton-based director, Anna Kuelken, created and produced the Women Who Dig documentary film, adapted from the Canadian chapter in her book.
 Women Who Dig will screen nationally and internationally in 2026—stay tuned for screening dates.

 She is currently working with Whitehorse-based filmmaker, Naomi Mark, to adapt Lookout into a feature length film.